opentensor/developer-docs/docs/staking-and-delegation/delegation.md

 Staking is always local to a subnet.

-Each subnet operates its own Automated Market Maker (AMM), meaning it mantains its own reserves of the two tokens being traded so that it can facilitate a trade of any desired quantity of liquidity (as long as its available), at a price that it automated calculates.
+Each subnet operates its own automated market maker (AMM), meaning it mantains its own reserves of the two tokens being traded so that it can facilitate a trade of any desired quantity of liquidity (as long as its available), at a price that it automated calculates.

 Each subnet has a reserve of TAO and a reserve of its currency, referred to in general as its alpha ($\alpha$) currency.
 Stake is held in $\alpha$ token denominations.